 People track appointments, habits, goals and memories.
 It can be the most life changing thing you ever do.

 Why not a diary?

 Diaries are fixed and don’t allow for flexibility.
 There may be days where you have 10 different appointments, and others where you have none.
-Your to do list might span several days, or a week, or even a month.
+Your to do list might span several days, a week, or even a month.

 There’s rarely space to plan your goals, keep your memories and track your habits.

 Dated diaries you buy from the store don’t allow for personalisation – but a Bullet Journal can do everything, all in one place.

 Spending time on your Bullet Journal can also be therapeutic.
 Organise your life and become the best version of yourself.